w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “...ancestral or neighboring cells can determine the fate of a given cell.”[^11]

-Rosen argues that the *future* can too, by virtue of the cell’s internal model of its environment (a primitive one which, to be clear, implies nothing approaching cognition):
+Rosen says the *future* can too, by virtue of the cell’s internal model of its environment (a very primitive one, to be clear, but one which has proven remarkably resilient):

 > “...a predictive model serves precisely to pull the future into the present.”[^1]

 To stand McLuhan[^12] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and self-replication via exploitation of negentropy.
-Or maybe that's not quite right and some model nobody has conceived of yet would better serve us.
-Regardless, says Brenner,

-> “at the core of everything are the tapes containing the descriptions to build these special Turing machines… The concept of the gene as a symbolic representation of the organism is a fundamental feature of the living world and must form the kernel of biological theory.”[^9]

-This is certainly not to say biology is nothing other than genetics, but merely that bespoke abstractions — which may not be extracted easily, if at all, from strictly physical and chemical processes — have proven and will in all likelihood continue to prove useful to the modeling of biological systems.
+Or maybe that's not right and some model nobody has conceived of yet would better serve us.
+Regardless, bespoke abstractions &mdash; which may not be extracted easily, if at all, from strictly physical and chemical processes &mdash; are useful in the modeling of biological systems.
 In some cases derivations may be possible in principle, but remain infeasible given the current state of the art, in much the same way Jonas and Kording have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^13]

 To Bach, Turing’s test is for us, not the machine[^9]: we will not understand life or intelligence until we can make it, if we can make it at all.
 In this way, the aims of synthetic biology and artificial intelligence appear to converge: to more and more elaborate manipulation, if not ultimately to synthesis, of life.

-The former is sometimes said to be untrodden territory.
-It is not.
-The latter is.
-Both are said to be dangerous.
-I wholeheartedly agree.
-But it may now be more dangerous *not* to pursue both, precisely because we have manipulated the biosphere with increasingly wild abandon for the last several hundred years.
+These are dangerous games which we are now compelled to play precisely because we have manipulated the biosphere with increasingly wild abandon for the last several hundred years.

-This is not an enviable situation, but it is not a boring one either.
+This is not an enviable situation, but it isn't a boring one.

 ---